We are seeking New Growers/Producers to Join our Market Family

 A: Our market focus is on produce.
 Qualifying produce vendors may join the market at any time throughout our market season.
 All vendors are subject to Board approval.

-Craft vendors are admitted on a limited basis at the Board’s discretion only after their crafts have been juried at our annual Arts & Crafts Jury, which has already been completed for the 2018 Market Season.
+Craft vendors are admitted on a limited basis at the Board’s discretion only after their crafts have been juried at our annual Arts & Crafts Jury.

 Please email us at email@example.com for more information on joining our Market and refer to our policies on this website.